 Everyone tells you content creation is crucial for growing your business.
-Your potential coaching clients must know, like, and trust you before they’ll be willing to buy any services from you, and writing blog posts to educate your audience is a great way to establish that trust factor.
+Your potential coaching clients must know, like, and trust you before they’ll be willing to buy any services from you.
+Writing blog posts to educate your audience is a great way to establish that trust factor.

 Struggling to write regular blog articles is a common roadblock, but it doesn’t need to be a permanent problem.